 Here a guide on how to find THE RIGHT Free Zone for your business

 STEP 1: Define your activity

 - Each Free Zone has a range of activities that an entrepreneur can undertake.
 Some allow multiple activities under the same license, while others do not, but generally, the more activities you choose, the more the license will cost.
 Usually, the best scenario is to find a Free Zone which allows all the activities you need under the same license.
 For example, Dubai Multi Commodities Centre (DMCC) Free Zone, allows you to have up to six business activities under the same license.
 Here is a non-exhaustive list of the most popular business license types in the UAE: Service license (consulting); E-commerce license, Media license, and General Trading license.

 STEP 2: Define the facilities you need

-- A shared office in a co-working space, often called a flexi-desk, is typically included in the price of the license, although they are not available in some zones.
-These are a minimum requirement to get your business license in the UAE.
+- A shared office in a co-working space often called a flexi-desk, is typically included in the price of the license, although they are not available in some zones.
+These are the minimum requirement to get your business license in the UAE.
 But if you are planning on meeting clients and/or hiring employees, you will need to opt for a private office.